-This notice describes the privacy practices of the Department of Behavioral Health and Developmental Services (DBHDS), including the Central Office and each of the psychiatric hospitals and mental retardation training centers DBHDS operates.
-DBHDS is required by law to maintain the privacy of protected health information.
+This notice describes the privacy practices of the Department of Behavioral Health and Development Services (DBHDS), including the Central Office and each of the psychiatric hospitals and mental retardation training centers DBHDS operates.
 We are also required by law to provide you with this notice telling you about our legal duties and privacy practices with respect to protected health information.